impostorsguides/impostorsguides.github.io/rbenv/1-h-content.md

   <img src="/assets/images/screenshot-14mar2023-828am.png" width="70%" style="border: 1px solid black; padding: 0.5em">
 </p>

-After reading and re-reading this a few times, I think I have an idea of what’s going on.
+After reading and re-reading this a few times, I think I have an idea of what's going on.
 It seems like the original purpose of the `sh-` prefix was to allow developers to add their own custom shell commands?
 And the reason they needed a special prefix was because those commands needed to be called by `eval` [here](https://github.com/rbenv/rbenv/pull/57/files#diff-fde6791214061a6ba8c036bfa0a278968bf11ceab83070561591834ee1befd6eR78), instead of by `command` [here](https://github.com/rbenv/rbenv/pull/57/files#diff-fde6791214061a6ba8c036bfa0a278968bf11ceab83070561591834ee1befd6eR80).
 This was so that the special commands would be run in a scope which would allow them to modify environment variables (which they may want or need to do).

 But we already saw when we looked at `rbenv-init` that there is a whole process for including the folders in the `/plugins` directory.
 Does that mean the `--sh` and `--no-sh` flags are now superfluous?
 Still not sure.

-Let’s keep going.
+Let's keep going.
 Next line of code:

 ```
 IFS=: paths=($PATH)